LMikhail/Tipster/docs/en/general/roadmap.md

 *   [ ] **Strategy Planner:** Introduction of mixed-mode invocation strategies (`::fl`, `::lf`) and automatic selection of the best strategy based on statistics.
 *   [ ] **Materialized Views:** The ability to cache the results of complex rules to speed up repeated queries.
 *   [ ] **Machine Learning Elements:** Integration with ML libraries to create predicates based on probabilistic models.

+**Success Criteria:**
+*   For a non-trivial query, the query optimizer can demonstrate (e.g., through an `EXPLAIN` command) that it changed the order of joins to reduce the search space.
+*   Enabling JIT compilation provides measurable performance improvement (e.g., >30%) for long-running and complex queries.
+*   The system can automatically choose between different computation strategies (`::l`, `::f`) based on data statistics to improve performance.
+*   A complex, frequently used rule can be materialized, and subsequent queries using it execute an order of magnitude faster.

 ---